 Limited partnerships are created and administered under Chapter 620 of Florida Statutes.
 A limited partnership is a partnership consisting of two classes of partners, general partners and limited partners.
 A general partner has general liability for all partnership debts, and he has the responsibility and authority to manage partnership business.
 The general partner controls the partnership’s investments, distributions, and other business decisions.
 A limited partner has an investment interest in the partnership, and he plays a passive role in partnership business.
 An individual can be both a general partner and a limited partner in a limited partnership.
 Florida law provides for a limited liability limited partnership (LLLP) where the general partner has no personal liability for partnership actions and debt.
 A limited partnership has to file an election to be a LLLP and pay a small filing fee.

-A limited liability company is a business entity created pursuant to Chapters 608 and 605 of Florida Statutes.
+A limited liability company is a business entity created pursuant to Florida Statutes.
 In 2013, the Florida legislature created a new Chapter 605 which rewrites Florida’s LLC laws as the Florida Revised Limited Liability Company Act.
-The new statute does not change the asset protection features and requirements for Florida LLCs.
+The new statute does not change the asset protection features or legal requirements for Florida LLCs.
 The Act does make it somewhat easier to design LLC membership and operating agreements to provide asset protection benefits.

 An LLC is controlled by a manager.
 The manager directs the LLC’s business affairs and determines the amount and timing of cash distributions.
 The investment interest in an LLC is held by the members.
 Members invest the initial capital in the limited liability company, and they incur gains or losses from the LLC’s business.
 An individual can be both a manager and a member of an LLC.
 A manager may, or may not, also be a member.
 A manager is not personally liable for LLC debts.